 - A chance to meet human rights experts and advocates in order to hear first-hand about the strategies used to push issues through the UN

-- The opportunity to build networks around the world, and learn from peers from a range of regions working on a range of human rights issues, through the online HRDAP Community Space
+- The opportunity to build networks around the world, and learn from peers from a range of regions working on a different human rights issues, through the online HRDAP Community Space and in-person

 - Advocacy support and coaching in order to develop concrete advocacy objectives to make strategic use of the international human rights system